WeaverTVSC/dwwb/README.md

     * `scripts`
         * Default: `scripts`
         * The output directory for the copied script files
-    * Any other output folders
+    * Any other output directories
         * The keys must match their counterparts in the `inputs`
 * `articles-title`
     * Default: `Articles`